oliver-anhuth/winctl/README.md

 Execute Lua script for every existing window, then keep running and execute script for every new window.

+> winctl --print-windows

+Execute once and print code to restore all open windows to their current position.

 # Example script
 ```Lua
 -- Make Firefox maximized